JiaweiXu-code/Joint-Models/README.md

 [2] mean.R -- Compute the average trial duration, sample size and event total based on the 1,000 simulations.

 [3] data_array.R -- Simulate the longitudinal and time-to-event data by calling the R program "dataset.R" which performs a single simulation and fit the joint models to the corresponding dataset by calling SAS programs starting with "JM" and "SJM".
 The "dataset.R" code requires the same inputs as for "ssd.R".
-The example code for "dataset.R" simulates 50 datasets in a single run and event total automatically increases once the number of datasets hits the requirement (i.e., 4,000).
+The example code for "dataset.R" simulates 50 datasets in a single run and event total automatically increases once the number of datasets hits the requirement (e.g., 4,000).

 OUTPUTS (from "dataset.R" of simulated data):